pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 # Module 09: Policy as Code Exercises

+**NOTE:** The exercises in this module are designed to be completed in order.
+Performing the exercises out of order may require changes to the steps in order to work.

 ## Authoring and Using Resource Policies

 In this exercise, you will learn how to initialize policy packs, write a basic resource policy, and explore the various enforcement levels.